unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Ring, uncommon (requires attunement)_

-While wearing this ring, you are immune to magic that allows other creatures to read your thoughts, determine whether you are lying, know your alignment, or know your creature type.
+While wearing this ring, you are immune to tek that allows other creatures to read your thoughts, determine whether you are lying, know your alignment, or know your creature type.
 Creatures can telepathically communicate with you only if you allow it.

 You can use an action to cause the ring to become invisible until you use another action to make it visible, until you remove the ring, or until you die.